evcc-io/evcc.io/content/_index.en.md

 ### Financial support

 In order to sustain a project of this size we need your support.
-Here you can learn more about our [sponsoring model](https://docs.evcc.io/docs/sponsorship).
+Here you can learn more about our [sponsoring model](https://docs.evcc.io/en/docs/sponsorship).

 You work for a company which offers wallboxes, energy measurement systems, or solar / PV systems?
 Do you want to help enable your customers to charge their cars with their own solar power?
 Get in touch with us.
 Contributing code or sponsoring us with hardware greatly helps us to expand evcc's capabilities.

-{{< button-cta url="mailto:info@evcc.io">}}
+{{< button-cta url="mailto:info@evcc.io" type="secondary">}}
 Contact us
 {{</ button-cta>}}